jahlil254/cyberzone/README.md

 # Ecommerce-Website
 CyberZone is a e-commerce web application built with PHP and MySQL, designed for selling electronics such as laptops, smartphones, and accessories.
-The platform includes both customer-facing pages and an admin dashboard, allowing complete control over the storefront.
+It features a user-friendly interface for customers and a comprehensive admin dashboard for managing products, orders, and user accounts allowing complete control over the storefront.